zarnejo-exers/LUNTIAN/README.md

 # LUNTIAN — Agent-Based Model for Laguna Land Grant Case Study

 ## Overview
 **LUNTIAN** (Labor, UNiversity, Timber Investment, and Agent-based Nexus) is an agent-based model designed to simulate an Industrial Tree Plantation (ITP) embedded in a socio-ecological system.
 Its name reflects the model’s core components — labor dynamics (community and institutional), a university as resource manager, investment-driven timber operations — and their ecological nexus.
-“Luntian” means “green” in Filipino, symbolizing the model’s emphasis on sustainable forest regeneration within its Philippine context.
+“Luntian” means “green” in Tagalog, symbolizing the model’s emphasis on sustainable forest regeneration within its Philippine context.

 The model does **not** aim to resolve land-tenure disputes or political conflict.
 Instead, it provides a simulation framework for assessing ecological viability, investment management strategies, labor integration, and potential outcomes of ITP development under different scenarios.